royborgen/SecretSanta/README.md

 ## Logging
 There is an option to log to file.
+By defualt the script logs to santas.log in the same folder as the script is located.
-This can be enabled by setting createlogfile = yes in the configuration file secretsanta.conf
+Logging can be disabled by setting createlogfile = no in secretsanta.conf.
+Name and location of the configuration file can be changed by changing the values of logfile in secretsanta.conf

 ## Example output